 A bed mat is pretty self explanitory, but for those who want to keep their stuff from rolling and sliding all around the bed of their truck, the OEM bed mat is the perfect solution.
 It's thick and kinda grippy and does the job right.

 If you love your Tacoma to always be warm when you jump into it, installing a remote start kit is vital to your comfort.
-The KB Voodoo kit is cheap and incredibly easy to install.
+The N2 Designs is affordable and incredibly easy to install.

 Spidertrax Wheel Spacers ($91.91)